-The purpose of our Fellowship is to support those graduates who are dedicated to beginning their careers in the public sector.
+The purpose of the Graduate Fellowship is to support those graduates who are dedicated to beginning their careers in public interest.
 More often than not, due to the nature of the work involved and/or budgetary constraints, non-profit organizations and government agencies cannot hire recent graduates until they have passed the bar and become licensed attorneys.
-The Graduate Fellowship provides our public interest minded graduates with the opportunity to pursue an unpaid internship that might increase their candidacy for a permanent position.
+The Graduate Fellowship provides our public interest-minded graduates with the opportunity to pursue an unpaid internship that might increase their candidacy for a permanent position.

 Graduate Fellows are also required to attend bi-weekly career counseling appointments in the Career Development Office.
 Counselors assist the Graduate Fellows in making the most of their Fellowship and continuing to work toward their goal of permanent employment.

-Fellows are expected to work at least 30 hours a week for 10 weeks beginning the last week of August and ending the first week of November.
+Fellows are expected to work at least 30 hours a week for 10 weeks.
+This typically begins the last week of August and ends the first week of November, but is flexible given the bar exam schedule.
 The exact schedule is to be negotiated between the school, the graduate and the organization.
 The fellowship award is up to $4,500 for this ten week period.
-Payment will be made in two lump sum payments; one in October and the second in December.
-Fellows must also participate in bi-weekly counseling with their assigned counselor in the Career Development Office.
+Fellows must also participate in counseling every other week with their assigned counselor in the Career Development Office.

 What criteria are considered for selection of fellows?